 Jollof rice is one of the most simple and the easy to make Nigerian food, you’d want to start from here if you are new to Nigerian foods.

 Are you married to a Nigerian person and probably looking for an easy to make African Food?
 Nigerian jollof rice is accepted all over the world and the ingredient used is found in all parts of the world.
-This was one of the first foods I learned to prepare as a little girl, my tactics only improved over the years.
+This was one of the first foods I learned to prepare at a younger age, my tactics only improved over the years.

 There are different kinds of rice recipes in Nigeria and of course you will find all of them on this site, Let’s start with the jollof rice, then we talk about how to make Nigerian Fried rice, ofada rice and the local rice, I have a special liking for local rice with palm oil.

-What you find below is the image of deliciously made jollof rice plus grilled chicken, I did add parboiled peas just to improve the appearance of the meal.
+What you find below is the image of delicious plate jollof rice plus grilled chicken, I did add parboiled peas just to improve the appearance of the meal.
 Enjoy!

 Ingredients for Making Nigerian Jollof Rice (for 6 persons)